03jayashree/rp2040-spi-temperature/README.md

 ![RP2040 Pinout](diagrams/rp2040_pinout.png)

-For more details on GPIO pin functions and internal peripheral mappings, refer to the official [RP2040 Datasheet (official)](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf).Each GPIO pin on the RP2040 can be connected to various internal peripherals (like SIO, PIO0, or PIO1), offering high flexibility for custom I/O functions.
+For more details on GPIO pin functions and internal peripheral mappings, refer to the official [RP2040 Datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf).Each GPIO pin on the RP2040 can be connected to various internal peripherals (like SIO, PIO0, or PIO1), offering high flexibility for custom I/O functions.